Linus4/csgoverview/README.md

 ## Windows Installation

 I did not sign the application - Windows *will* prevent the app from running.
+[Here is a video](https://streamable.com/y24mq) that shows how to install and use csgoverview.

 1. Download latest version from the [releases page](https://github.com/Linus4/csgoverview/releases).